Rene Lima-Marin pardoned but still in ICE custody

 But Lima-Marin is still behind bars.

 Agents from Immigration and Customs Enforcement took him into custody a few days ago.
-Hickenlooper’s pardon does not affect a 2000 removal order from an immigration judge, ICE spokesman Carl Rusnok told CNN.
+Hickenlooper’s pardon does not affect a 2000 removal order from an immigration judge, ICE spokesman Carl Rusnok said.

 But Lima-Marin’s immigration lawyer hopes the pardon will make a difference.

-“Rene’s immigration fight is still not over,” Hans Meyer’s office said in a statement.
+“Rene’s immigration fight is still not over,” Hans Meyer’s office said.
 “We still have critical and immediate work to do to prevent his deportation and reunite him with his family.

 “We hope that ICE will work with us to release Rene from custody and allow us to reopen his immigration case, restore his lawful permanent status, and reunite (him) with his family.
 Thanks to this important step by the governor, we are one step closer to reuniting Rene with his wife and children.”